-The simple answer is that the best market to spread bet on is the one you know most about.
+The simple answer is that the best markets to trade is the one you know most about.
 That in turn should give you the greatest opportunity to make money.
 After this you should consider trading times and other factors such as the cost of trading one market compared to another in terms of dealing spread and margin requirement.

 Some of the most liquid and heavily traded markets are major stock indices such as the US30 (Dow Jones Industrial Average), US500 (S&P500), German DAX or the UK’s FTSE100.
 Popular commodities include oil, gold and copper.
 There are also the major currency pairs, such as EUR/USD, USD/JPY, GBP/USD and AUD/USD which are very actively traded, particularly during European and US opening hours.